btroy94402/bullpen/README.md

 		imported as RGB numpy array and displayed realtime in a while loop.
 Image feed can be converted to grayscale (see comments).
 Press q to close the loop and the video stream.

+	6) watchdog.py
+		A script that uses the python 'watchdog' sweeper package to monitor a directory (watchdog.observers) for creations, modifications, or deletions, and takes a user specified action watchdog.events.
+The script is simple and easy for user modification to tailor to a specific use case.
+After modifying, just launch the script and let it run.